It’s official: I’m no longer on Facebook. If we were connected there and you’d like to message me, please use the contact form in the footer. Chris

-As a community manager for TechSoup, I led a team of experts to position the forum as a resource for the global nonprofit sector, as well as a content partner for brands like Microsoft, Adobe and Box.
-More recently, I led a digital campaign for a national housing initiative, working alongside NYC Council Member Ritchie Torres and others to promote affordable housing for diverse elders in the five boroughs.
-My work was featured in a communications textbook published by Routledge in 2016, and drew support from the likes of Senator Tammy Baldwin and Star Trek actor George Takei.
+At TechSoup, I led a team of experts to position the forum as a global resource for the social sector, as well as a content partner for brands like Microsoft, Adobe, Cisco, and Box.
+Later, I designed a consumer portal and led a digital campaign for a national housing initiative, working alongside NYC Council Member Ritchie Torres and others to promote sustainable housing in the five boroughs and beyond.
+My work was featured in a communications textbook published by Routledge in 2016 and drew support from the likes of Senator Tammy Baldwin and “Star Trek” actor George Takei.

 Now, I’m managing editorial for the Digital Impact portfolio hosted by the Digital Civil Society Lab at Stanford PACS.
 Led by Lucy Bernholz and supported by the Bill & Melinda Gates Foundation, Liquidnet, and Knight Foundation, Digital Impact improves digital culture and infrastructure by advocating the safe, ethical, and effective use of data.